iest/sliderrr/README.md

 A simple dribbble viewer built in React & node.

-## TODO
-- Click a shottie to change the bigshot

 ## Animation TODO
 - Bigshot when it changes
 - Shotties when changing the bigshot